Why bother to sequence your genome at home?

 4. Flow cell loading

 Fifteen minutes, but the highest-stakes ones in the protocol.
 The flow cell is a $900 consumable and a single mistake - usually air pulled through the pore array - can kill enough pores to wreck the run.
 Before you start, watch ONT's priming and loading tutorial video end to end.
+THIS IS A MUST.

 Do not let bubbles into the flow cell.
 If air gets pulled across the pore array, the affected pores go offline and never come back.
 On my first run I started sequencing and MinKNOW reported zero active pores - none of them lit up green.
 I opened the device and saw a bubble sitting next to one of the ports.
-Fortunately it hadn't reached the array yet, so I was able to draw it out without losing pores; if it had, the flow cell would have been a $900 paperweight.
+Fortunately it hadn't reached the array yet, so I was able to draw it out without losing pores; if it had, the flow cell would have been bricked.

-Practical implication: when you draw back storage buffer from the priming port, never exceed the 30 µL the protocol allows; when you load the priming mix and the library, dispense slowly enough that no air gets entrained behind the liquid.
+In practice, when you draw back storage buffer from the priming port, never exceed the 30 µL the protocol allows; when you load the priming mix and the library, dispense slowly enough that no air gets entrained behind the liquid.
 If you see a bubble forming, stop, draw it out, then continue.

 5. Sequencing